 The study uncovered distinctive features of the A. munensis skull.
 These include a wide and short snout, a tall skull, a reduced number of tooth sockets, and nostrils positioned far from the snout's tip.
 Additionally, the researchers noted similarities between the skulls of A. munensis and the Chinese alligator, such as a small opening in the roof of the mouth, a ridge atop the skull, and an elevated ridge behind the nostrils.

 The study significantly contributes to our understanding of the evolution of Asian alligators.
-By examining the unique skull characteristics and exploring the interconnections between different species, the researchers have shed light on the and of these fascinating reptiles.
+By examining the unique skull characteristics and exploring the interconnections between different species, the researchers have shed light on the ancient history and evolutionary adaptations of these fascinating reptiles.

 Source: Nature Publishing Group